Placemaking at Work: Creating Meaningful and Sustainable Workplaces in the Age of Remote Work

 Analysis: Correlate space syntax metrics with observed meeting frequency and interaction patterns using Spearman rho.

-5.5 Phase 4: Carbon Accounting and Energy Burden Modeling
+5.5 Phase 4: Modeling Carbon and Energy Burdens

 | Scenario | Office Days/Week | Home Days/Week | Example |